Skip to content

 Search results are deduplicated by URL and ranked by relevance.
 The top results from each query are concatenated into a research context block.

-The research context is combined with the company’s structured profile data (headcount, growth rate, funding history, industry, tenure metrics) and passed to the model with a tightly constrained prompt.
+The research context is combined with the company’s structured profile data (headcount, growth rate, funding history, industry, tenure metrics) and fed to our domain-tuned generative model with schema-constrained decoding.
 The output is structured into a strategic overview, a risk and opportunity assessment, and a synthesized recommendation from a career perspective.

 The output includes inline semantic highlighting: positive signals wrapped in positive markers, negative signals in negative markers, contextual information in neutral markers.
 This is achieved through HTML markup in the output, enabling the frontend to render color-coded text without additional NLP processing.